BIOGRAPHY - page 1

 Proteus was born Kevin MacTaggert, the child of Joe and Moira Kinross MacTaggert.
 Moira was a clan chieftain and student of genetics at Oxford when she met Joe, a Royal Marine commando from Glasgow.
 Their relationship ended for a time when Moira fell in love with another Oxford student, Charles Xavier.
 After Charles went off to war, however, Joe weaseled his way back into Moira's life and got her to break off her engagement to Charles in a letter.
 [Uncanny X-Men (1st series) #389] Moira and Joe were soon married, but only then did Moira see Joe's true face — a cruel man with political ambitions, Joe married her for her family connections through the Kinross land and title.
-Afraid to leave Joe or admit the mistake she had made, Moira was beaten repeatedly by her husband during their time together.
+Reportedly afraid to leave Joe or admit the mistake she had made, Moira was beaten repeatedly by her husband during their time together.
 Eventually she ran away to New York, but Joe followed after her.
 Joe beat and raped Moira when he found her, leaving her in the hospital for a week, but finally agreed to leave her alone.
-There would be no divorce, because Joe still enjoyed the connections Moira's name brought him, but the couple remained separated for the next twenty years.
+There would be no divorce, because Joe still enjoyed the connections Moira's name brought him, but the couple remained separated for years.
 As a result, Joe never learned that his last act of violence left Moira with child.
 [X-Men (1st series) #127]

 Moira raised Kevin in isolation on Muir Island, her private research facility.
 Their seclusion meant that no one ever learned Moira had a child.
 Although she tried to love the boy, Moira's bitterness over his conception bled through into their every interaction.
 Kevin grew up knowing his father was a monster and his mother never wanted him.
 Kevin's capacity for hatred was unwittingly nurtured by Moira for years, twisting him inside until he wanted nothing more out of his life than to murder his father.
 His isolation also meant that Kevin never met another person other than Moira, giving him an extremely low regard for human life other than his and hers.
 When Kevin's powers manifested at an early age, before he even reached puberty, Moira found him slipping beyond her control.
 An unloved and unstable child with the power to alter fundamental forces of reality, Kevin was unbelievably dangerous.
 Moira was only able to contain him thanks to the inherent weaknesses in his mutation.
 His body was still human, and could not support the vast energies produced by his reality-altering powers, causing his flesh to degrade over time.
 He also suffered from an extreme allergy to metal and could not abide its touch.